OSGConnect/tutorial-matlab-HelloWorld/README.md

     Use "module spider" to find all possible modules.
     Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".

-The above listed matlab modules are the available MATLAB runtime on OSG connect.
-Any standalone binary produced by above `mcc` version should run on OSG connect.
+The above listed matlab modules are the available MATLAB runtime on OSG Connect.
+Any standalone binary produced by above `mcc` version  should run on OSG Connect.

 ### Tutorial files